mediolanum1/financial_forecasting/README.md

 Predictor4 works the best based on our testing. they can both be run as is as long as you have all the files in that folder.

+Additional details can be found in the [Technical Report](/reports/Technical_Report.pdf)

 ## Implementation of LSTM with sentiment analysis

 We use 2 datasets: Apple(AAPL) Stock Data(2015-2020) and a collection of news articles regarding Apple company for that time peroid that we collected using free API.